withalliam/withalliam.github.io/_posts/2023-09-01-oss-final-projects.md

 {: .box-note}
 **Final Project**

 The first project when I was an undergraduate, a project in the OSSL(Open Source Software Lab) course.
-The final project of this course was allowed for anything using open-source, and I made the wesane game a version of handong global university.
+The final project of this course was allowed for anything using open-source, and I made the wesane game a version of Handong Global University.

 You can play through this link.
 However, the resolution doesn't seem to work well on PC. **I recommend you try it on mobile.** [GAME LINK](https://daxigua-master-seokjunkim.vercel.app/)